opsec-infosec/42-Devcontainer/Readme.md

 ## git
 You should make your own .git ignore files in each of your project directories to exclude files from your repository.
 For example a.out, .DS_Store, *.dSYM

+## SSH Keys
+You can copy your id_rsa and id_rsa.pub keys from your 42 account and copy them into the .ssh directory from this cloned repo.
+This will allow you to git your repo from 42 so you can work on it.